danktec/vmstat_logging/README.md

 # vmstat_logger

 # What is it?
-vmstat logger is simply regular vmstat piped through a couple of line buffered grep filters.
+vmstat logger is regular vmstat piped through a couple of line buffered grep filters (to remove unecessary information) and daemonized.
 It outputs system stats to /var/log/vmstat every 10 seconds by default.

-This is part of a larger project to relay this information into an ELK stack using filebeat and logstash grok filtering for further analasys.
+This is part of a larger project to relay this information into an ELK stack using filebeat and logstash grok filters for further analysis.

 # Install it
 ```cd /etc/init.d; curl -O https://raw.githubusercontent.com/dhdanno/vmstat_logging/master/vmstat_logger; chmod +x vmstat_logger; chkconfig vmstat_logger on```